SEATTLE EMPLOYMENT LAW ATTORNEYSRequest your consultation

 Workplace sexual harassment can cause significant financial and personal distress.
 From the emotional trauma of facing sexual harassment at work to lost wages due to adverse employment actions, this crime can have many repercussions for an innocent worker.

 If you are the victim of sexual harassment at work in Seattle, you have options.
 Filing an Equal Employment Opportunity Commission (EEOC) claim or a lawsuit could reinstate your job, pay you back wages and/or hold your employer accountable.
 The lawyers at Zoldan Law Group PLLC can help you fight against sexual harassment at work.
-Please contact us to learn more during a free consultation in Seattle.
+Please contact us to learn more during a consultation in Seattle.

 Defining Workplace Sexual Harassment